-Hanukkah is a historical holiday that is not mentioned in the Bible.
+Hanukkah is a Jewish holiday that is not mentioned in the Bible.
 Its name means ‘dedication,’ and it commemorates the eight-day rededication of the Second Temple by the Hasmoneans that took place at the beginning of the Maccabean Revolt against the Seleucid Empire in the 2nd century BCE.

 After the death of Alexander the Great in 323 BCE, Judea became part of the Ptolemaic Kingdom of Egypt.
 In 200 BCE, King Antiochus III the Great of Syria defeated King Ptolemy V Epiphanes of Egypt at the Battle of Panium.
 Judea then became part of the Seleucid Empire of Syria.
 Antiochus III the Great guaranteed his new Jewish subjects their right to continue to practice their religion in the Temple of Jerusalem.
 However, 25 years later, a Hellenized Jewish sect that had been exiled to Syria called the Tobiads, convinced his son, Antiochus IV Epiphanes, to invade Judea and to capture Jerusalem.